derfc/Canvas/README.md

 ### Spray Can

 - Paint the canvas with a rectangle processed by a radial-gradient method
-- Color values are retrieved from the stroke colour selector
+- Color values are retrieved from the stroke color selector

 ### Stamp